foundersandcoders/coursebook/src/course/syllabus/developer/projects/TFB-build-2/learning-outcomes.md

 - [ ] Know how to write project documentation
 - [ ] Be aware of what to include in a product presentation

+## DevOps

+- [ ] Host your website with AWS
+- [ ] Use Terraform to customise deployment and manage of AWS resources
+- [ ] Configure monitoring tools to provide visible and actionable alerts